 The data for this study consisted of qualitative interviews with 7 activists in the San Francisco Bay Area engaged with the IfNotNow movement, and with anti-occupation activism more broadly.
 Research participants also embodied a range of gender identities, racial/ethnic identifications, and Jewish heritages.
 Findings indicated that participants’ motivations for involvement with IfNotNow and social justice activism were linked to personal and biographical factors.
 Consistent with the “negotiation of incommensurable differences” that characterizes the third space, inherent contradictions in the project of anti-occupation organizing were revealed to be alternately fruitful and challenging for participants.
 Findings of this research outline areas of inquiry for further research, particularly the role of the “collective superego” in advancing social change, tensions between unlearning internalized white supremacy and the specter of martyrdom, and the centrality of embracing unknowing in the process of advancing social change.

-Wyron, Jennifer, "If not now, when? : how activists create a third space around Isreal/Palestine on the American Jewish left" (2017).
-Theses, Dissertations, and Projects.
-1952.
+Wyron, Jennifer, "If not now, when? : how activists create a third space around Israel/Palestine on the American Jewish left" (2017).
+Masters Thesis, Smith College, Northampton, MA.

 Off Campus Download